Image of person with acid reflux disease

 4. Frequent Tummy Aches

 If you wonder, “Can anxiety cause a tummy ache?” you are not alone.
 Both children and adults feel this way during stressful times.
-In children it can manifest as school anxiety.

 5. GERD Symptoms